KrushitaGajera22/Course-Management/README.md

 # Course-Management
-It is done using HTML, CSS, Bootstrap,ejs, Express, Sequelize and Mysql.
+It is done using HTML, Bootstrap, ejs, Express, Sequelize and Mysql.